 And if you love basil, tomatoes, and mozzarella together, try making one of these recipes next:

 - Linguine with Lemon and Tomatoes

 - 2 tomatoes, sliced

 - Extra-virgin olive oil, for drizzling

-- Grill the veggies: Slice veggies and toss them with a bit of olive oil, balsamic, salt and pepper.
+- Top with basil leaves, a drizzle of olive oil, and season with salt and pepper.

 This is awesome… I would love to try it once

 I’m getting exhausted from cooking all the time, so this is the perfect easy meal I need to make.
 Will be trying out the vegan version this weekend!

 great time of year for these ingredients, I even just bought a basil plant, can keep putting it to use with these caprese sandwiches, thank you!